Testing MCP App Data Flow: content, structuredContent, _meta, and Host Bridge State (August 2026)

 Should secrets go in structuredContent or _meta?

-How do I test that _meta stays UI-only?
+How do I test that _meta stays out of model-visible fields?

 Can I test MCP App host bridge state in CI?